 Induction ranges are interesting and different.
-These ranges are increasing in popularity and many consumers are seeking to learn more about them.
-If you are researching new ranges and considering an induction range, you should check out the Frigidaire induction range options.
-If you are looking for American-built quality, Frigidaire should definitely be on your list.
+These ranges are increasing in popularity, and many consumers are seeking to learn more about them.
+If you are researching new ranges and considering an induction range, especially if you're looking for American-built quality, Frigidaire induction ranges should definitely be on your list.
 For over 85 years, Frigidaire has been manufacturing products across North America.
 They currently offer incredibly affordable induction ranges starting at $1,449, which we'll review below.
 This is over $1,000 cheaper than most other brands' induction offerings!

 For more about the benefits and drawbacks of induction cooking, read our article, What is Induction Cooking? - Is it right for your kitchen?

-Frigidaire currently offers an induction range in their value-priced Frigidaire line and nicely featured Frigidaire Gallery line, as well as induction cooktops.
+Frigidaire currently offers several induction cooktops, and you can find freestanding and slide-in induction ranges in their Frigidaire Gallery line.
 Frigidaire often participates in holiday sales and promotions, so you may be able to find these models for less than the typical retail price throughout the year.
-Check out our video below to see a demonstration of a Frigidaire induction range in action!

 The Frigidaire GCRI3058AF induction cooktop electric range is one of the cheapest induction ranges available - other ranges with induction start at around $2,000 while this one retails at $1,449.
 This amazingly quick cooking surface has the ability to heat and boil water 50% faster than the average electric cooktop.
-The variable heat settings are very accurate and are the most similar experience to working with a gas cooking surface that you'll find in an electric induction range.
+The variable heat settings are very accurate and are the most similar experience to working with a gas cooking surface that you'll find in an electric range.

 Benefits of Induction

-This 30" freestanding range allows you to sear steaks, crisp the bread for sandwiches, melt chocolate or simmer sauces with the precise temperature control of induction.
-Dial in your desired power level and this unit will maintain the necessary heat setting.
+This 30" freestanding range allows you to sear steaks, crisp the bread for sandwiches, melt chocolate, or simmer sauces with the precise temperature control of induction.
+Dial in your desired power level, and this unit will maintain the necessary heat setting.
 Since induction heats your cookware and not your kitchen, less energy is lost throughout the cooking process.
-The only potential shortfall with this model compared to an electric range is that it has four elements, while many smoothtop electric ranges have five elements.
+The only potential shortfall with this model compared to an electric range is that it has four elements, while many smoothtop electric ranges in this price range have five elements.